-Parallel to the world of smartphones is that linked to smartwatch, populated by devices similar enough to each other in design and features offered.
-For this reason the choice in the purchase becomes difficult by looking for a model that brings some innovation to its continuation as it could be Bakeey M-WATCH M6 which is characterized by the mass for his holographic display and of which we offer our full review made possible by sending the sample from the store Banggood.com that I thank personally.
+Parallel to the world of smartphones, there is the one linked to smartwatches, populated by devices that are quite similar in design and in the functions offered.
+For this reason, the choice to purchase becomes difficult by looking for a model that brings some innovation to its successor as it could be Bakeey M-WATCH M6 which is characterized by the mass for his holographic display and of which we propose our complete review made possible thanks to the sending of the sample by the store Banggood.com that I thank personally.

-Starting from the usual unboxing the packaging of the M6 Bakeey It is well taken care of with the product image on the front and the explanation of the functions on the back.
-Inside our rooms we find our smartwatch, the instruction manual in English, cable with micro USB connection and charging dock with two small pins that will allow theelectric induction for charging simply by placing our watch on it.
-It is preferable to use a charger with 5V / 1A output to get full energy in about 1 now and it is advisable to charge the Bakeey M6 when we go below the threshold of 25% of remaining charge.
+Starting from the usual unboxing the packaging of the M6 Bakeey It is well taken care of with the image of the product on the front and the explanation of the functions on the back.
+Inside in special rooms we find our smartwatch, the instruction manual in English, cable with micro USB connection and charging dock with two small pins that will allow theelectric induction for charging by simply placing our watch on it.
+It is preferable to use a charger with 5V / 1A output to obtain full energy in approximately 1 now and it is advisable to load the Bakeey M6 when we go below the 25% threshold of residual charge.

 At first glance, our Bakeey M6 It looks like a common watch thanks to physical hands that exploit the traditional mechanism wrist gadgets, and is proposed with a leather strap that even if it is not of the highest quality it seems resistant to twisting and to effects deriving from perspiration.
 Metal buckle and double loop guarantee one tight closing suitable for all wrist sizes thanks to 11 adjustment holes but above all the presence of the mechanism of quick release we guarantee the replacement of the same with other straps (20 mm) easily available on the market allowing a customization of our smartwatch.
 On the site Banggood.com however, we have the possibility of choosing three different strap solutions, that is rubber, leather and metal with a Milanese knit.